STS Steel-to-Steel Connectors

-Thermal modelling of a typical STS application showed a reduction in heat loss of almost 50% compared to a direct steel connection.
-It also illustrated a temperature factor within the limits detailed in BRE document IP1/06 for eliminating condensation risks in buildings of any type, even those with high humidity (0.9).
+Thermal modelling of a typical application showed a reduction in heat loss of almost 50% compared to a direct steel connection.
+It also illustrated a temperature factor within the limits detailed in BRE document IP1/06 for eliminating condensation risks in buildings of any type, even those with high humidity e.g. swimming pools (0.90).

 STS (hot dipped galvanised steel) and SSTS (stainless steel) connectors are designed to EN 1993 (Eurocode 3) and CE marked to BS EN 1090 Part 1.
-The fabricated compression component is supplied in hot dipped galvanised steel as standard but can be supplied in stainless steel on request.

 - Proven through thermal modelling to reduce heat loss and eliminate condensation risk

 - Bracket fabrication CE marked to BS EN 1090-1

 - Variable fixing heights to suit application